Suspect detained in killing of Olympic figure skating star

 Ten’s bronze in Sochi in 2014 made him Kazakhstan’s first Olympic medalist in figure skating.
 He also won the Four Continents championships in 2015, and was a world championship silver medalist in 2013.

-Ten struggled with injuries in recent years and could manage only 27th at the Pyeongchang Olympics in February.
+He struggled with injuries in recent years and could only finish 27th at the Pyeongchang Olympics in February.

+Ten had been working on a script in recent months which the Kazakh-Russian director Timur Bekmambetov said Friday would now be turned into a movie.

+”We’re definitely going to try to realize his idea and shoot a film dedicated to this multi-talented person,” Bekmambetov said in comments released by Kazakhstan’s embassy to Russia. ”In his 25 years, Ten managed to do very much and had grand plans which he would surely have put into practice because he was a real hard worker.”